josugoar/archive/game-of-life/README.md

 import matplotlib.animation as animation import matplotlib.colors as mcolors
 ```
-Defin board and cell objects
+Define board and cell objects
 - Board counts number of generations with "num_gen" class variable
 - Cell stores number of living cells in each generation with "cellPer_i class" variable
 ```python